martinsam/cozy-dev-docs/source/index.md

 <aside class="notice">
 The Data system can do much more, we'll introduce you its features step by step.
 <br />
-If you are willing to check the full Data System's documentation, please [click here](#data-system-api).
+If you are willing to check the full Data System's documentation, please <a href="#data-system-api">click here</a>.
 </aside>

 ### Using cozydb to build a CRUD